-The parrot trade played a huge role in how pirates fared in the 18th and 19th centuries.
+The parrot trade affected how pirates fared in the 18th and 19th centuries.
 They used them as high-value goods that could expand their operations and fund their ventures.

-The New World had a lot of unfamiliar goods and animals.
-Due to their colorful feathers and social qualities, parrots were among the most popular exotic animals in the West Indies.
+The New World had many unfamiliar goods and animals.
+Thanks to their colorful feathers and social nature, parrots were among the most popular exotic animals in the West Indies.

-Parrots from South and Central America had many advantages in looks, behavior, and genes.
-Pirate ships would acquire parrots during raids of merchant’s vessels in the New World.
+Parrots from South and Central America had many advantages in appearance, behavior, and genetics.
+Pirate ships would acquire parrots during raids of merchant vessels in the New World.

 They could improve their wealth and connections with this new cargo in tow.

 Why Do Pirates Have Parrots On Their Shoulders?